Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureAD2.md

 If you configure your AD integration to connect to your server using SSL, you may need to import your server's certificate into a new trust store to be used by the Contrast JRE.

-First you will need to acquire the server's certificate from your administrators in PKCS#12 format.
-If you're using a self-signed certificate, this will be the actual AD Server's Certificate.
+To start, acquire the server's certificate from your administrators in PKCS#12 format.
+If you're using a self-signed certificate, this will be the actual AD server's certificate.
 If you have a private CA, you will want the CA certificate for that server.

-After you have the certificate for the server, you will need to create a trust store that contains that certificate.
+After you have the certificate for the server, create a trust store that contains that certificate.
 Run the following commands from a command shell in the directory where Contrast is installed as Administrator.

 ````
 $ mkdir data/conf/ssl